nexmo-se/file-sharing-video-api/README.md

 # file-sharing-video-api

-Sample app that shows how to share files and images with Vonage Video API
+Sample app that shows how to share files and images with Vonage Video API.
+It leverages an AWS S3 bucket to upload and download the files.
+The files URL are shared via [Signalling API](https://tokbox.com/developer/guides/signaling/js/)

 ![Main](https://github.com/nexmo-se/file-sharing-video-api/blob/main/images/sample_file_sharing.png?raw=true)

+### Architecture

 ### Setup (Local)